-Goodwill is initially measured at cost, being the excess of the aggregate of the consideration transferred and the amount recognised for non-controlling interest over the net identifiable assets acquired and liabilities assumed.
-If this consideration is lower than the fair value of the net assets of the subsidiary acquired, the difference is recognised in profit or loss.
+Goodwill is initially measured at cost, being the excess of the aggregate of the consideration transferred and the amount recognized for non-controlling interest over the net identifiable assets acquired and liabilities assumed.
+If the fair value of the net assets acquired is in excess of the aggregate consideration transferred, the gain is recognized in profit or loss.